Harriette Woods Baker: Style and themes

 Her characters were well drawn, and strikingly true to life.
 Her style was simple, chaste, often elegant; her plan was natural and progressive.
 Many of her scenes were picturesque and impressive, and charged with the power and pathos that belonged to the great masters of fiction.
 Moreover, her writings were all of moral tone, without mawkish sentimentality, but displaying a keen insight into the spiritual nature of man and woman, and a proper sense of their relations as moral and accountable beings.

-Baker's books were written in good English, and were remarkably free from catch phrases and harbarisms, from eccentricities and extravagance, from bad grammar and rhetorical faults, which might have depressed the standard of literature and corrupted public taste.
+Baker's books were written in good English, and were remarkably free from catch phrases and barbarisms, from eccentricities and extravagance, from bad grammar and rhetorical faults, which might have depressed the standard of literature and corrupted public taste.
 Her style was simple, chaste, often elegant; her plan natural and progressive.
 Reviewers compared her books, for literary execution, moral aim, and influence, with those of Hannah More, Mary Martha Sherwood, and Charlotte Elizabeth.
 They inculcated high moral and religious sentiments, but were free from the dialectics of the schools, and from all sectarianism; and therefore they were found in the libraries of all Christian denominations.

 Many of her books were republished in England and other countries.
-Few, if any of them, were more popular and useful than Tim the Scissors-Grinder, later published in what was called the Tim Series.
+Few if any of them were more popular and useful than Tim the Scissors-Grinder, later published in what was called the Tim Series.
 This volume first appeared as a serial in the Boston Recorder.
 Long before its completion in that paper, numerous applications were received from different houses for the right to publish it in a book.
 From all parts of the country, positive testimonials were received of its excellence and usefulness in the conversion and sanctification of very many.